hamedalipour/rice-bloom-search/README.md

 3. Make it public
 4. Set file size limit to 5MB

+### Database Schema Correction
+If you encounter column errors with blog images, it may be due to a mismatch between the expected column name and the actual database schema.
+The application now correctly uses `featured_image_url` as the column name for blog post images.

 ### Database Schema
 The application is designed to work with the current database schema.
 If you encounter column errors, the app will gracefully handle missing fields.